Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

+A good tool to show keycodes for your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/)
+it shows what keycode (first part) are you pressing on the keyboard.
+Example: "ScanCode=0x4F" where the keycode is 4F but you don't know if the second part is 00 or E0
+(so I'll help you with the table below :) )

+---

-In this table, secondary code is "00" for only 2 digits, others are specified.
+In this table, secondary code is always "00" when there are only 2 digits, others are specified.

 | Code   | Keycap + shift   | ITA layout (+ shift and altGR)   |